 Moreover, financial hardship, divorce, or the illness of a sibling can create conditions that may lead to parentification.

-Two Types of Parentification
+The Dangers of Parentification

 Parentified Child Symptoms

 A parentified teenager may exhibit the following symptoms:

 - Compulsively overworking in order to fulfill responsibilities at school and at home